WebFuzzing/EvoMaster/README.md

 Also, feel free to start new discussion topics in the [Discussions forum](https://github.com/WebFuzzing/EvoMaster/discussions).
 If you have time, please consider answering the polls there.

+If you are working on an open-source API, you can drop us a message if you have problems using EvoMaster on it.
+Otherwise, if you are working in industry on closed-source APIs, we have options for academia-industry collaborations ([see more info here](docs/contribute.md)).

 * [Example of generated tests](docs/example.md)
 * [Download and Install EvoMaster](docs/download.md)